 “Chloe’s been traveling with us for most of her life, starting with a two-year RV trip crisscrossing the United States when she was five.
-(She’s 11 now.)
+(She’s over 11 now.)
 Her breed makes for an easygoing travel companion, but experience counts too—at this point, she’s up for anything.
 She gets a little nervous when the suitcases come out, but we’ve taught her the phrase ‘Chloe will come’ to put her at ease.
 Tell her that, and she gallops off to guard the suitcases until it’s time to go, making absolutely sure we don’t leave her behind.
 She won’t budge, even if means waiting there for days.

 The expat life was something we had always dreamed of when we were teaching at a private school in Walnut Creek, California—who doesn’t want to travel full-time?
 We’d already spent two years traveling in an RV, working on music and photography, but this would be bigger.
 We spent a few years lining up location-independent work before the right opportunities dropped into our laps, and six months later we left the country for Thailand.
 That was nearly three years ago.
 Of course, Chloe came with us then, too.